Makerland/makethings.io/GUIDE.md

 - YOU! - yes, you are a good person to talk!
 Share your story, talk about Make Things or Makerland, inspire people to do the same.

 ## Logistics

+There is a couple things that are important while organizing Make Things event.
+We won't try to explain everything in a smallest detail, but we did elaborate on a couple of most important things:

 ### Hardware

+Hardware can be the biggest cost of organizing the event.
+Mind this while choosing the workshop topics and try to choose the one that are the most cost effective.
+Prepare a spreadsheet with everything you need for the event and be creative while trying to find these things.
+In our experience, there is a couple of things you may do to decrease the costs significantly:

+1. **Reach out to local electronics store** - they may want to borrow you some things for a promotion during the event.
+We did this with [Nettigo](http://nettigo.pl/) in Poland.
+After the event, they sold this hardware with a discount.
+Let them set up a pop up store during your event as an additional perk for them and your attendees.

+2. Reach out to local hackerspaces, makerspaces, hardware startups, universities, user groups - they may want to borrow you hardware they already have for a workshop.

+3. Talk to local hardware companies: 3D printing communities, producers or distributors of 3D printers etc. They are often willing to come with hardware to promote themselves.

+4. Local companies who organize workshops - see if there are any companies that organizes hardware related workshops for profit.
+They too can bring some hardware and experience in exchange for promotion.

+General rule: be creative and entrepreneurial.
+Don't be afraid to ask (even if this seems like a crazy idea), you never know until you ask.

 ### Venue

+General rule about the venue: very often, you can get space for free.
+Your target are: big coworking spaces, hackespaces, makerspaces, univerisities.
+These are the places that may be willing to offer you space for free (especially during weekends), if you bring enough people in.

+You need a place that has good wifi and internet and can comfortably allocate up to 70 people (tables + chairs).

 ### Food

+Food is not required, but we really recommend to have at least lunch.
+Pizza is ok if you're on budget, but if you can afford something more, think about healthy, balanced, warm meal for lunch.
+Order around 25% vegetarian option.

 ## Costs